 Author: admlappa

-Welcome to the inaugural issue of the Case Law Monitor, the bimonthly case law newsletter of the Legislative Analysis and Public Policy Association (LAPPA).
-Each issue will highlight unique cases from around the United States in the areas of public health and safety, substance use disorders, and the criminal justice system. ...
+Each issue of Case Law Monitor highlights unique cases from around the United States in the areas of public health and safety, substance use disorder, and the criminal justice system.
+Every other month, LAPPA updates readers on cases that are important to the field....

 In August 2019, the RAND Corporation (RAND) published an extensive, 265 page report on fentanyl entitled, The Future of Fentanyl and Other Synthetic Opioids (the Report).
 Considering the importance of the Report, the Legislative Analysis and Public Policy Association (LAPPA) designed this Fact Sheet to assist policymakers’ understanding of the Report by distilling key aspects into readily digestible paragraphs....